 The 50:30:20 rule is a good budgeting blueprint.
 But there are ways you can and in some cases, should make a few changes.

 If you have high-interest credit card debt, flip the 30% and the 20%.
 That means you should be using 30% of your income for debt repayment and 20% for discretionary spending.
 That debt is like an anchor holding you back from reaching your financial goals, so you need to get rid of it fast.

 If you are someone who wants to be part of the FIRE movement, we recommend you do the same.
 Save 30% of your after-tax income and spend 20% on non-essentials.
 The more money you save, the earlier you can retire and spend your time however you want.

 If you’ve run all your numbers and you’re outside the 50:30:20 guidelines, there are some cuts you can make to save money.

 The reason it can take so long to pay off debt is that of the interest rates.
 Credit cards have high interest rates, so you want to lower them.

-The most effective way to do this is to take out a debt consolidation loan with a peer to peer lender like Lending Club.
+The most effective way to do this is to take out a debt consolidation loan with a lender like Upgrade.
 You’ll still have debt, but it will likely be at a much lower interest rate than your credit cards had.